 If you want to make your Valentine’s Day extra special, then treat yourself and your loved one to a West End Show.
 There are so many to choose from this February – the Lion King, Hamilton, Les Misérables, and Mamma Mia! are just a few of the shows on offer.

 Combine your theatre trip with a delicious pre or post theatre dinner.
 Both Heddon Street Kitchen near Regent’s Street, and The Savoy Grill, on the Strand, have theatre set menus, or push the boat out and book the Valentine’s Day set menu at one of these restaurants.
 At Heddon Street, you’ll be treated to a Love Potion no9 Cocktail on arrival, and a choice of starters, mains, and desserts including steamed sea bass, Beef Wellington, and a sharing dessert of chocolate fondant.
-At the Savoy Grill, you can dine on a six course Valentine’s Day menu which includes Cornish crab, seared scallops, halibut, and mango sorbet.
+At the Savoy Grill, you can dine on a six course Valentine’s Day menu which includes Jerusalem artichoke soup with black truffle, wild halibut with white bean puree, and croquembouche with hot chocolate sauce.